MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Apple.Licensing.Mac.LicensingState

 This event is collected for Office applications running under Apple platforms.
-The event captures the current state of the license for a session in a machine (OLS license id, SKU being used, grace-period or not, RFM, etc.).
+The event captures the current state of the license for a session in a machine (OLS license ID, SKU being used, grace-period or not, RFM, etc.).
 The data collected is used for detecting errors and investigating causes of failures.

 The following fields are collected: